3C Team Session

 Through going through this workshop, your team will:

-2. Pattern match and discuss as a group so you can see where there are priority issues you may want to work on
+Pattern match and discuss as a group to see where there are priority issues you may want to work on

 Objective